Adeyemi2462/alx-pre_course/0x01-git/README.md

-hi
+hello
- my readme.md is available now
+my readme.md is update do want to check it